14 June Sunday, Reston to Albany

 Saw only a few other riders on the trail, that went from wide, hard-packed surface to narrow, almost single-track.
 Stopped at Camillus where there's a restored lock near the restored aqueduct where a nice woman gave us lemonade, took our photo, and told us about the ongoing restoration work.
 The aqueduct allows passage across a large creek.

 in Seneca Falls

 |Erie Canal stats||Camillus Landing, midway point||Leaving Camillus Landing|

 |Riding toward Nine Mile Creek aqueduct||Solitary Bee sign||Solitary Bee burrow|

-As we pondered our ride into the city at the end of the trail, a local confirmed our route but said we should take Erie instead of Lafayette becuase of a wide shoulder.
+As we pondered our ride into the city at the end of the trail, a local rider confirmed our route but said we should take Erie instead of Lafayette because of a wide shoulder.
 Lafayette seemed OK, with much less traffic and a wide lane so we took that nearly to our destination.
 Having gotten an early start we arrived before rush hour and the ride was thankfully uneventful.
 Before checking in to the Jefferson-Clinton Hotel we stopped for very good smoothies at Malt down the street.

 |Jefferson Clinton Hotel in Syracuse||Our room at the Jefferson Clinton||Rubber duckie|

 After showers we returned to Lemon Grass for an early dinner of Pad Thai with sinful dessert of honeycomb, frozen yogurt, and granola.
 Decided to skip the champagne toast here at the hotel.
 Now watching our respective TVs in the upgraded king suite with a full kitchen, sitting room, and bedroom.